 - Two entries that have RDBMS scored in the worst of the bottom left quadrant.
 One was an open-source DaaS.
 And the other is 1010data, which is barely discussed as a database.

 - 6/8 NoSQL or 75% of the non-RDBMSs (which includes NoSQL, Hadoop, and Document) are in the lower right or least desirable quadrant.

 - 2/20 or 10% of the entries (AWS and Google Cloud) are DaaS providers that have a large number of databases and cannot be placed into an MQ like this.

-- 1/20 or 5% of the entries is a single database DaaS (EDB), but the comparison should have been PostgreSQL, not EDB.
-EDB is not a database, it is an access provider and value added add on provider of PostgreSQL.
+- 1/20 or 5% of the entries are a single database DaaS (EDB), but the comparison should have been PostgreSQL, not EDB.
+EDB is not a database, it is an access provider, and value-added add on provider PostgreSQL.

 - 14/18 entries (AWS and Google Cloud are removed from this calculation) or 77% of the entries are either associated with an RDBMS or Hadoop.
 This understates the variety of database types being used.

-- Only 0/20 or 0% of the entries, is a straight open source database project.
-Other open source entries are not the project itself, but one of the providers of value-added services for PostreSQL.
+- Only 0/20 or 0% of the entries, is a straight open-source database project.
+Other open-source entries are not the project itself, but one of the providers of value-added services for PostgreSQL.